 Images work well in enforcing an idea of what their experience with a particular brand will be, but what happens when there is confusion or misinformation about your product?

 Infographics are a great way to get step-by-step instructions and guidelines about any concerns that one may have.
 It also serves as a great tool to educate others about your services, your industry, and any causes that are part of your company’s corporate social responsibility guidelines.

 Finally, you would not think of web design as a promotional tool, but it is a reliably powerful tool when done right.

 Websites, especially ones built for marketing purposes, should promote an idea and feel of a company.
 The look and feel of a website should mirror the company or brand’s ideals and products; anything less would defeat the purpose of the design.

 If the product is geared towards a younger audience, you design it in such a way that it includes colours and features that appeal to them.
-If appealing to more formal, corporate tastes, you tailor your online storefront to work with them as well.
+If appealing to more formal, corporate tastes, you also tailor your online storefront to work with them.

 Advertising is still very much present in inbound marketing, but the way it is done is different from traditional outbound tactics.